Knowledge Base

 How to Use Webify

-NOTE: Because the cURL tags are not supported for online database services or postback services, for those options you must return full HTML tags only.
-If you have any questions, please feel free to contact us.
+The cURL tag does not work with “online only” database services or postback services.
+For these options, return full HTML tags only.
+If you have any questions, contact CodeREADr Support.

 Input